- A browser with VPN spares you from finding a dedicated solution that sometimes can be costly.

 Browsers with built-in VPN allow you to access region-restricted content and unblock any website without having to install a third-party VPN client.

-To make it a little bit easier for you, we have put together a list of best browsers with built-in VPN to help you keep your browsing session a private affair.
+To make it a little bit easier for you, we have put together a list of the best browsers with built-in VPNs to help you keep your browsing session a private affair.

 Being one of the oldest browsers on the market, Opera has also released a new version of the Opera browser for both PC and smartphone.

 Coming to the VPN features of the browser, it is not the fastest of the lot when compared to the independent VPN clients.
 However, it serves the purpose and offers unlimited bandwidth over VPN.

 Users can selectively enable or disable the VPN based on the site.
 Also, the VPN can be configured to only start when in the Incognito mode or to bypass it when using the default search engine.

 For user security, Opera offers security badges to alert the user, fraud and malware protection, an ad blocker to block unwanted ads and offers cryptocurrency mining protection.

 In addition, it also offers extension support, Facebook Messenger integration with chat head support, VR player support, built-in snapshot tool, battery saver, and more.